-> I don’t advocate for having more gear than you need to run, hike, or climb, but running is an activity where having a hardshell when you need it and a softshell for the rest of the route is the much more comfortable way to go.
+We don’t advocate having more gear than you need to run, hike, or climb, but running is an activity where having a hardshell when you need it and a softshell for the rest of the route is the much more comfortable way to go.
 (Who am I kidding?
 I always advocate for having gear to suit each situation.)

-> We’ve rounded up seven hardshells and softshells that will give you all the protection you need to run in any conditions.
+We’ve rounded up seven hardshells and softshells that will give you all the protection you need to run in any conditions.
 These are the best running jackets for men.

 If it’s a technical running jacket you seek, one packed with plenty of bells and whistles for the toughest conditions possible, it’s hard to go wrong with something from the hallowed design minds at HOKA ONE ONE, makers of some of the highest-performing running shoes and gear on the market.
 Case in point: This GORE-TEX jacket that just so happens to be waterproof and seam-sealed.